influxdata/telegraf/plugins/aggregators/valuecounter/README.md

 # ValueCounter Aggregator Plugin

-The valuecounter plugin counts the occurance of values in fields and emmits the counter once every 'preriod' seconds.
+The valuecounter plugin counts the occurrence of values in fields and emits the counter once every 'period' seconds.

-A usecase for the valuecounter plugin is when you are processing a HTTP access log (with the logparser input) and want to count the HTTP status codes.
+A use case for the valuecounter plugin is when you are processing a HTTP access log (with the logparser input) and want to count the HTTP status codes.

-The fields which will be counted must be configured with the `field_names` configuration directive.
-When no `field_names` is provided the plugin will not count any fields.
+The fields which will be counted must be configured with the `fields` configuration directive.
+When no `fields` is provided the plugin will not count any fields.
 The results are emitted in fields in the format:
 `originalfieldname_fieldvalue = count`.

 ### Configuration: